elegant-scipy/elegant-scipy/sphinx/content/ch7.md

 We leave it as an exercise to incorporate SciPy's implementation of basin-hopping into our alignment function.
-You'll need it for later parts of the chapter, so feel free to peek at the solution at the end of the book if you're stuck.
+You'll need it for later parts of the chapter, so
+% TODO: handle explicit reference to where/how solutions are presented feel free to peek at the solution at the end of the book if you're stuck.

 <!-- exercise begin -->